Adamowyy/SteamSwapper-Bat/README.md

 ### SteamSwapper.bat - a safe way to swap accounts faster!

-A simple script that allows you to quickly swap between **TWO** Steam accounts.
+A simple script that allows you to quickly switch between an **infinite number** of Steam accounts.

-You don't need to install any third party apps!
+There's no need to install or configure any third-party applications!

 ## Instructions: